victoresc88/BackendChallengeAPI/README.md

 ## BackendChallengeAPI
-In order to test the API, you need to start the project and REQUEST following URI's (Postman client recommended):
+This API has a series of endpoints that returning different results (check the ProductController class) In order to test the API, you need to start the project and REQUEST following URI's (Postman client recommended)

 ## List of Products
+Returns a list of all products (automatically mocked when starting the project):
   * GET => api/products

 ## List of Products filtered
+Returns a list of filtered products:
   * GET => api/products/contractlength/{length:int}
   * GET => api/products/renewableRating/{rate:int}
   * GET => api/products/status/{status:string}
   * GET => api/products/supplier/{supplier:string}

 ## Estimated total cost of product
+Returns the estimated total cost for a period of 12, given a Product id and an Estimated Consumption:
   * GET => api/products/estimatedTotalCost
   * Send this json from the body in the REQUEST
   ```json